twokindswater/obsidian/PCSE.md

 - Create a regular expression (regex) custom infoType detector to match on pattern.
 - Cloud storage default encryption → **AES-256**
 - uploaded files cannot be deleted within first 5 years. it should not be possible to lower the retention period after it has been set → Apply a retention period and **lock the bucket.**
-- Container images contain the latest security patch → **google-manged based images**
+- Container images contain the latest security patch → **google-managed based images**
 - deployment polices → deployment policies define in **Binary Authorization** ensure that only trusted images can be deployed in GKE.
 - Vulnerability scanning can be performed by **container analysis** to discover package vulnerability information in container base image.
 - Personally identifiable information (PII)